CS351-Group-Project/Full-Stack-Project/README.md

     * Add a basic map/location feature for restaurants.

 During week of 11/2:
-* Interactivity & Storytelling Layer:
-    * Add features for filtering/searching dishes.
-    * Experiment with ways to make storytelling more engaging like: pop-up narratives, personal anecdotes, audio snippets
-    * Gather feedback on whether the “storytelling” feels authentic and immersive.

-During week of 11/9:
 * Refinement & Polish:
     * Focus on visual design and cultural expression (fonts, colors, layout that reflect Vietnamese aesthetics).
     * Fix weak points in functionality (bugs, performance).